ballerina-platform/ballerina-spec/beps/bal-build/2200_generating_api_spec.md

 - Authors - Niduni Kasige
 - Reviewed by - Bhashinee Nirmali
 - Created date - 2026-02-11
-- Updated date - 2026-02-14
+- Updated date - 2026-02-23
 - Issue - [#1437](https://github.com/ballerina-platform/ballerina-spec/issues/1437)
 - State - Submitted

 ## Summary
-This proposal introduces a new capability to the `bal build` command that enables cloud platforms, such as Devant, to automatically discover and consume service and endpoint metadata directly from a Ballerina project during the build process.Currently, Devant requires users to manually provide configuration details such as base paths, ports, protocols, and protocol-specific specifications (e.g., GraphQL schemas, gRPC proto definitions) when deploying services.
-The proposed enhancement adds a new build flag that analyzes project source code and extracts relevant service metadata, including protocol types (HTTP, GraphQL, gRPC, WebSocket, MCP, etc.), exposed ports, and base paths.
-This information will be generated in YAML format as part of the build output.
-Additionally, the corresponding protocol specifications will be emitted to the target directory to support service visualization and testing.
+This proposal introduces a new capability to the `bal build` command that enables cloud platforms, such as Devant, to automatically discover and consume service and endpoint metadata directly from a Ballerina project during the build process.Currently, Devant requires users to manually provide configuration details such as base paths, ports, protocol types, and protocol-specific specifications (e.g., GraphQL schemas, gRPC proto definitions) when deploying services.
+The proposed enhancement adds a new build flag that enables analysing the service information and relevant spec generation from the protocol relevant tool.

 ## Motivation
 The current `bal build` command does not provide a mechanism to extract server and service metadata for service types such as GraphQL, gRPC, WebSocket, MCP, and others, forcing developers to manually define endpoint configuration details like base paths, ports, and protocol-specific settings when deploying their services to platforms such as Devant.
 Additionally, there is no standardized way to programmatically identify and extract information about service methods for these service types such as GraphQL operations, gRPC service definitions, WebSocket resources, or MCP tools, making it difficult for cloud platforms to fully automate service deployment.
-This manual and repetitive process increases the likelihood of configuration mismatches, adds unnecessary effort during build and deployment, and creates duplication between application code and infrastructure configuration, highlighting the need for a build-time metadata extraction capability to enable seamless automation and a better developer experience.
+This manual and repetitive process increases the likelihood of configuration mismatches, and adds unnecessary effort during build and deployment, highlighting the need for a build-time metadata extraction capability to enable seamless automation and a better developer experience.

 ## Goals